maocide/PlotCaption/README.md

 ### 1\.
 The Input Image

 The process started with this image of "Kurohana," a catgirl maid.
+Her name was invented by the LLM (DeepSeek 3.1 Chat in this case).

 <p align="center">